 TwentyFour is a specialist fixed income investment management firm headquartered in London with an office in New York who aim to deliver the best outcomes for its clients across a variety of product offerings for both professional and institutional clients.

-Vontobel has a multi-boutique business structure which currently comprises six investment boutiques, including TwentyFour.
+Vontobel has a multi-boutique business structure which comprises six investment boutiques, including TwentyFour.
 Vontobel Asset Management UK Holdings Ltd is a wholly-owned subsidiary of Vontobel Holding AG.
 The registered shares of Vontobel Holding AG are listed on the SIX Swiss Exchange.
-Vontobel has a strong core of shareholders; the majority of votes and capital are held by the Vontobel families, 50.75% of the votes and capital are tied in a shareholder pooling agreement.
+Vontobel has a strong core of shareholders; the majority of votes and capital are held by the Vontobel families, 50.87% of the votes and capital are tied in a shareholder pooling agreement (as at 01.01.2021).

 TwentyFour is committed to respecting human rights in all its operations and external business interactions and to complying with its obligations under the Act.
 It is the policy of the Firm not to tolerate slavery and human trafficking practices within its business and supply chains.
 Consistent with its obligations under the Act, TwentyFour is committed to ensuring there is transparency in its own business and in its approach to tackling modern slavery throughout its supply chains.
 TwentyFour expects and requests the same standards from its contractors, suppliers and other business partners; the Firm will take appropriate and reasonable measures to minimise the risk of slavery and human trafficking practices taking place.